 All these functions rely on the same muscles and nerves, but in slightly different ways, and thus IQoro is used successfully to treat a wide range of conditions.

-In this section we explain how exercising with IQoro reaches and develops the brain’s own command system for our vital ability to breathe, eat, speak and smile.
+In this section we explain how exercising with IQoro reaches and develops the brain’s own command system.

 The exercise consists of placing the device between your lips and front teeth and pressing your lips together tightly, then pulling the device straight forward as if trying to pull it out of your mouth.
-Hold this tension for 5 to 10 seconds, then relax for 3 seconds.
-Repeat this exercise twice more (a total of 3 repetitions).
+Hold this tension for 5 to 10 seconds, then relax for three seconds.
+Repeat this exercise twice more (a total of three repetitions).

 IQoro effectively stimulates the swallowing process by:

 Dr. Mary Hägg, Doctor of Medicine, Post-doctoral researcher at Uppsala University specialising in orofacial medicine, Head of Department at the Speech and Swallowing Centre: Ear, Nose and Throat Clinic at Hudiksvall Hospital, Sweden.
 Registered Dentist.
 In cooperation with MYoroface.

 Translation from the original Swedish text by T. W. Morris, MYoroface.

 - Hägg M., Tibbling L. Effect of IQoro® training on impaired postural control and oropharyngeal motor function in patients with dysphagia after stroke.
 Acta Otolaryngol 2016; 136 (7):742-748.

 - IQoro – list of scientific articles